elementary/friends/README.md

 ![Screenshot](data/screenshot.png?raw=true)

-See and contact your contacts from elementary OS
+See and get in touch with your contacts from elementary OS

 ## Building and Installation